 The Startup screen shall be user-interactive on the display panel in text and graphic form and provide a step-by-step guide for the user to bring the UPS module on-line.
-Push buttons shall be provided to enable the battery breaker and the input trap.
+Push buttons are also provided to enable the battery breaker and the input trap.

+b.
 Load Transfers